mode51/Tungsten/README.md

  ### Notes:
-* #### Tungsten.Suite is currently under development.
-This page is likely to undergo regular changes.
+* #### The first release of Tungsten.Suite (version 2.0 of the Tungsten library) is complete
-* #### All NuGet packages, except Tungsten.Net and Tungsten.Suite, have been published
+* #### All NuGet packages have been published
 ___

 The help files are built with [Sandcastle Help File Builder](https://github.com/EWSoftware/SHFB)

-In itself, Tungsten.Suite is not an actual code project.
-Instead it is a single nuspec file which contains references to NuGet packages from most of the Tungsten projects.
+Tungsten.Suite is not an actual code project.
+Instead, it is a single nuspec file which contains references to each of the Tungsten NuGet packages according to their target framework.
+It's the easy way to reference all the Tungsten packages at once.
+Of course, you can always reference each package individually as desired.

 #### Projects in Tungsten.Suite
 | Project                    | Description                                                  |